amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/13-voice-id.md

 Add the Voice Id component to the Task/Cases page:
 1. Open the task record page, and Edit Page (same steps as Contacts).
 2. Find `ac_VoiceIdChannelDetailView` in the custom components list, drag and drop it into the page.
 3. Save and return to the record page.
-Click activate and assign as Org Default if prompted.
+Click activate and assign as App Default if prompted.
 <img src={useBaseUrl('/img/shared/voiceid6.png')} />